poudel4samikshya/Word_finder/README.md

  * enter the substring to search for : love
  * 25919 words were searched
  * The substring love was found 171 times

+The main purpose of this project is to learn the fundamentals of use of file in a program such importing, reading, extracting file content.
+Also, to learn syntax and semanntics of file operation in C++.